 You chose your heating and air conditioning system with the intention of conserving energy, saving money, and keeping your home comfortable.
 But your system, whether it’s new or old, only works within the settings you choose.

 Unfortunately, this responsibility means that many homeowners’ HVAC systems fall short of their optimized performance levels.

-In this blog, we provide good general practices for setting your thermostat as well as seasonal recommendations to help you get more out of your system.
+In this blog, we provide good general practices for setting your thermostat, as well as seasonal recommendations to help you get more out of your system.

-In our previous blog, “Conserve Heat in Your Home to Lower Your Energy Costs and Environmental Impact,” we advocated investing in a programmable thermostat to simplify the way you heat your home.
+In our previous blog, “Conserve Heat in Your Home to Lower Your Energy Costs and Environmental Impact,” we advocated for investing in a programmable thermostat to simplify the way you heat your home.
 However, even a programmable thermostat only works at its highest capabilities when you understand how to use it.

 Whether you have a programmable model or must input your thermostat settings manually, follow these best practices:

-- Alter your settings when away-If possible, keep your home at its most energy efficient temperature for at least eight hours each day.
+- Alter your settings when away.
+If possible, keep your home at its most energy-efficient temperature for at least eight hours each day.
 You may choose to schedule these eight hours for when you’re at work to avoid any discomfort.

-- Make seasonal changes gradually-Adjust your temperature settings a degree or two at a time to avoid wasting energy.
+- Make seasonal changes gradually.
+Adjust your temperature settings a degree or two at a time to avoid wasting energy.
 If you have strong sensitivities to temperature change, initially set your thermostat at the most comfortable temperature and then gradually work toward recommended settings.
 Or, if you can do so comfortably, start at the farthest end of the suggested temperature spectrum and change settings until you find one that fits your lifestyle and comfort levels.

 If you notice frequent issues with your thermostat, consider upgrading to a new model.
 Disconnects between your thermostat and your HVAC systems can create a number of complex problems for climate control.